 |Following an extended holiday around Greece as a child, the family moved to Melbourne where Elena began training as a competitive Gymnast, at Cheltenham Gym Club (part of the Victorian Institute of Sport), and was selected to train for the Olympics and the Commonwealth Games.

-Elena was fortunate to attend a primary school (Coatesville P.S) with a well developed Music Program, where she was regularly involved in music making from classroom music, choirs, recorder and instrumental ensembles.
-Elena was also a keen sportswoman, competitively playing softball and netball, was captain of the Crossball team and enthusiastic on the track and field, particularly in the relay and hurdle events.
+Elena was fortunate to attend a primary school (Coatesville P.S) with a well-developed Music Program, where she was regularly involved in music making from classroom music, choirs, recorder and instrumental ensembles.
+She was also a keen sportswoman, competitively playing softball and netball, was captain of the Crossball team and enthusiastic on the track and field, particularly in the relay and hurdle events.

 Throughout her studies, Elena worked as a Venue Manager and Tutor for the Australian Girls Choir at various Melbourne venues.
 Being fortunate to attend state primary and secondary schools with well-developed music programs, Elena believes strongly in the importance of music education for a child’s musical, personal and social development and to help encourage a fertile cultural community.